 This line might hang about for quite a few months after you have your baby but is commonly faded within the first few months postpartum, and completely gone within a year.

 Is it guaranteed that I will get a Linea Nigra if I fall pregnant?

-While Linea Nigra during pregnancy is very common, there is still a small percentage of women that won’t get it, so you might fall into that category.
+While it's very common during pregnancy, there is still a small percentage of women that won’t get it, so you might fall into that category.
 However, the more melanin you have in your body, the likelier it is that you will get a Linea Nigra during your pregnancy.

 Is there any way to prevent a Linea Nigra?

-There is nothing you can do to prevent a Linea Nigra, and there is no way of knowing if you will get one or not.
+There is nothing you can do to prevent the line, and there is no way of knowing if you will get one or not.
 In order not to make it more visible, however, keep your bump out of the sun and make sure you eat your greens and take your folic acid so as to avoid hyperpigmentation.

 How can I make my Linea Nigra fade faster?

-It might seem like it’s taking a while, but the Linea Nigra will definitely fade before you know it.
-If you are still concerned and want to try to eliminate the line sooner, once your baby is born, you can see a dermatologist and see what skin-lightening treatments are available, but harsh methods such as laser or bleaching creams are typically advised against if you’re still breastfeeding.
+It might seem like it’s taking a while, but the line will definitely fade before you know it.
+If you are still concerned and want to try to eliminate the line sooner, once your baby is born, you can see a dermatologist and see what skin-lightening treatments are available.
+Keep in mind that harsh methods such as laser or bleaching creams are typically advised against if you’re still breastfeeding.
 At home, you could try rubbing lemon juice on the line and gently scrubbing the area with a scrub or loofah while you’re in the shower.

 Lesley says: ““If you are concerned about it for any reason, seek advice from your midwife or doctor.
 It is best to avoid using bleaching products or creams on the linea nigra during